-Model 8823 TLD Badge: The general algorithm technique adopted for the Model 8823 is designed to determine the responses for each of the eight elements in the Model 8823 dosimeter using a full set of DOELAP irradiation categories.
+Model 8823 TLD Badge: The general algorithm technique adopted for the Model 8823 was designed to determine the responses for each of the eight elements in the Model 8823 dosimeter through the use of a full set of DOELAP irradiation categories.
 A minimum of 10 dosimeters was irradiated to each DOELAP category at PNNL in late 1996.
-These irradiations included bare and D2O-moderated Cf fission neutron sources.
+These irradiations included bare and D2O-moderated Cf fission neutron sources 1997 (Hoffman and Mallett 1999a,b).

-Model 8823 and Track-Etch Dosimeter: A March 9, 2000, report (LANL 2001b) described the results of irradiation of LANL TLD and track-edge dosimeter (TED) badges to monoenergetic, accelerator-produced neutrons from 0.144 to 19.0 MeV at Physikalisch-Technische Bundesanstalt (PTB), the national institute of natural and engineering sciences and technical authority for metrology and physical safety engineering of the Federal Republic of Germany.
+Model 8823 and Track-Etch Dosimeter: A March 9, 2000, report (LANL 2001) described the results of irradiation of LANL TLD and TED badges to monoenergetic, accelerator-produced neutrons from 0.144 to 19 MeV at Physikalisch-Technische Bundesanstalt (PTB), the national institute of natural and engineering sciences and technical authority for metrology and physical safety engineering of the Federal Republic of Germany.
 Neither the TLD nor the TED individually performed satisfactorily over the entire range of monoenergetic neutron energies.
-The TLD significantly under-responded to neutrons 1.2 MeV and above; the monoenergetic PTB neutron fields were substantially different from bare and moderated fission sources for which the dosimeter algorithm was calibrated.
+The TLD significantly under-responded to neutrons of 1.2 MeV and above; the monoenergetic PTB neutron fields were substantially different from bare and moderated fission sources for which the dosimeter algorithm was calibrated.
 The LANL TED (sometimes called the PN3) significantly under-responded below 1.2 MeV.
 By summing the results of the two dosimeter types, which was the practice at the time, these limitations are minimized.
 The combination results were within 40% of the delivered dose at 565 keV and above.

-As of early 1998, LANL's track-etch dosimeters were calibrated with a bare fission source [LANL 2001b (3/30/98 memorandum)], apparently a Cf fission source with no scattering material between the source and the dosimeter (Widner 2004).
+As of early 1998, LANL TEDs were calibrated with a bare fission source [LANL 2001 (3/30/98 memorandum)], apparently a Cf fission source with no scattering material between the source and the dosimeter (Widner 2004).

-Figure 6-3 shows a plot of the geometric mean of neutron-to-photon ratio for each year 1979 to 2004 (partial year) based on LANL records that have both deep dose and neutron dose 50 mrem or greater.
-This is the period after use of NTA film was phased out from use at LANL.
-Along the top of the graph, the types of monitoring in use over time are identified.
+Figure 6-3 shows a plot of the geometric mean of the neutron-to-photon ratio for each year from 1979 to 2004 (partial year) based on LANL records that contain both deep dose and neutron dose of 50 mrem or greater.
+This is the period after the use of NTA film was phased out at LANL.
+Along the top of the graph, the dosimeters in use over time are identified.

 Figure 6-3.
-Geometric mean of neutron-to-photon doses from LANL for 1979-2004 for records with both deep dose and neutron dose 50 mrem or greater (LANL 2004).
+Geometric mean of neutron-to-photon ratios for records with both deep dose and neutron dose of 50 mrem or greater, 1979 to 2004 (LANL 2004).